benjholla/SoapLog/_posts/2016-6-18-rose-petal.md

 Combine all oils.
 Add the sodium lactate to the cooled lye water mixture.
 Add the lye water to the oils and bring to a very light trace.
 Add the red clay powder and fragrance oils, blending well.
 Hand stir in the rose petals.
 Pour the mixture into the soap mold.

 ## Batch Notes
 The saffron and honey fragrance oil is a mellow sweet smell.
+It is described as a "cardamom, clover, musk and honey rounded out with smooth, milky notes".
 I got it as a sampler with some other fragrances and thought it would pair well with the roses as very light scent in the soap.